paulmillr/noble-hashes/README.md

 blake3(ab, { context: txt.encode('application-name') });
 ```

-- Blake1 is legacy hash, one of SHA3 proposals.
-It is rarely used anywhere.
-See [pdf](https://www.aumasson.jp/blake/blake.pdf).
-- Blake2 is popular fast hash. blake2b focuses on 64-bit platforms while blake2s is for 8-bit to 32-bit ones.
-See [RFC 7693](https://datatracker.ietf.org/doc/html/rfc7693), [Website](https://www.blake2.net)
-- Blake3 is faster, reduced-round blake2.
-See [Website & specs](https://blake3.io)

 #### legacy: sha1, md5, ripemd160

-SHA1 (RFC 3174), MD5 (RFC 1321) and RIPEMD160 (ISO/IEC 10118-3) legacy, weak hash functions.
-Don't use them in a new protocol.
-What "weak" means:

-- Collisions can be made with 2^24 effort in MD5 (seconds on commodity hardware), 2^61 in SHA1 (demonstrated in practice), 2^80 in RIPEMD160.
-- No practical pre-image attacks (only theoretical, 2^123.4)
-- HMAC seems kinda ok: https://datatracker.ietf.org/doc/html/rfc6151

 ```typescript
 import { md5, ripemd160, sha1 } from '@noble/hashes/legacy.js';